adele-morrison/easterlies-collaborative-project/Results_summary.md

   * The [ASC strengthens at depth downstream of DSW formation sites](https://github.com/adele157/easterlies-collaborative-project/issues/7#issuecomment-876146351).

   * [Sea ice thickness/concentration generally decreases](https://github.com/adele157/easterlies-collaborative-project/issues/10#issuecomment-875248868) (except in the NE Weddell Sea and in the open ocean off the Amundsen).
 Is this due to more northerly ice advection, or SST warming?

+  * [Salinity on the shelf increases](https://github.com/adele157/easterlies-collaborative-project/issues/4#issuecomment-875259285) except at the bottom in Amundsen region.

   * [Mixed layers deepen](https://github.com/adele157/easterlies-collaborative-project/issues/14#issuecomment-877979016) in response to more wind-driven mixing in summer and more shelf convection in winter.

   * A fast Ekman response is seen in the first year: [SSH increases over the shelf](https://github.com/adele157/easterlies-collaborative-project/issues/23#issuecomment-893299741), and [SST cools](https://github.com/adele157/easterlies-collaborative-project/issues/4#issuecomment-880263337).
 However these responses are quickly overwhelmed with changes in the opposite direction driven by the increasing DSW.

   * To do: Add notes on Ekman pumping, sections of shelf that cool at the bottom (e.g. Amundsen).
-Also, do we know what the trend in shelf salinity is??

 Why is DSW increasing?
 (Hypotheses)